Heath bar: History

-In the 1970s, the company bought the registered trademark toffee ice cream flavoring formula called Butter Brickle from The Fenn Bros.
+In the 1970s, the company bought the registered trademark Butter Brickle toffee ice cream flavoring formula from The Fenn Bros.
 Ice Cream and Candy Co. of Sioux Falls, South Dakota.

-In January 1986, the L.S.
-Heath & Sons, Inc. filed a trademark application for the Heath name, with a first use declaration of March 1, 1931, which was the year that Bayard and Everett Heath sold the confectionery business and began working in the dairy operation.
+In January 1986, L.S.
+Heath & Sons, Inc., filed a trademark application for the Heath name, with a first use declaration of March 1, 1931, which was the year that Bayard and Everett Heath sold the confectionery business and began working in the dairy operation.
 The registered trademark Number 1404302 was granted on August 5, 1986.

 In 1989, the L.S.
-Heath & Sons business was sold to Leaf, Inc., which itself had been purchased by Huhtamäki Oyj of Helsinki, Finland in 1983.
+Heath & Sons business was sold to Leaf, Inc., which itself had been purchased by Huhtamäki Oyj of Helsinki, Finland, in 1983.

-In 1996, the North American confectionery operations of Leaf, Inc. were purchased by Hershey in a transaction that totaled $330 million.
-Hershey bought the confectionery operations of Leaf including such brands as Heath, Jolly Rancher, Milk Duds, Payday, Whoppers, Chuckles and Twizzler’s licorice for $440 million plus annual royalties for brand licenses paid to Huhtamäki Oyj.
-Huhtamäki bought from Hershey the European confectionery operations of German praline manufacturer Gubor and Italian confectioner Sperlari for a total of $110 million.
+In 1996, the North American confectionery operations of Leaf, Inc., were purchased by The Hershey Company for $440 million plus annual royalties for licenses paid to Huhtamäki Oyj to produce such brands as Heath, Jolly Rancher, Milk Duds, Payday, Whoppers, Chuckles, and Twizzler's licorice.
+In turn, Huhtamäki bought the European confectionery operations of German praline manufacturer Gubor and Italian confectioner Sperlari from Hershey for $110 million.

-In April 2018, a holding company named Iconic IP Interests, LLC, an investment vehicle of Highlander Partners, purchased the intellectual property, including trademarks and associated licensing agreements and royalty arrangements of ten candy brands including Heath, Jolly Rancher, Payday, Good & Plenty, Whoppers, Chuckles and Milk Duds from Huhtamäki Oyj.
+In April 2018, a holding company named Iconic IP Interests, LLC, an investment vehicle of Highlander Partners, purchased the intellectual property, including trademarks and associated licensing agreements and royalty arrangements of ten candy brands including Heath, Jolly Rancher, PayDay, Good & Plenty, Whoppers, Chuckles, and Milk Duds from Huhtamäki Oyj.